twinstae/trpg-stelo/src/pages/ko/cypher-open/character-types.md

 <div class="shadow-xl">

 ### EXPLORER EXAMPLE
 Sam decides to create an Explorer character for a science fiction campaign.
 This character will be a hardy soul who explores alien worlds.
 They put 3 additional points into their Might Pool, 2 into their Speed Pool, and 1 into their Intellect Pool; their stat Pools are now Might 13, Speed 11, and Intellect 10.
-As a first-tier character, their Effort is 1, their Might Edge is 1, and their Speed Edge and Intellect Edge are 0.
+As a 1등급 character, their Effort is 1, their Might Edge is 1, and their Speed Edge and Intellect Edge are 0.
 Their character is fairly well-rounded so far.

 Sam immediately leaps in and starts choosing abilities.
 They pick Danger Sense and Surging Confidence, thinking those abilities will be generally useful.
 They also choose Practiced in Armor, reasoning that the character wears high-tech medium armor when exploring.
 Last, they choose Knowledge Skills and select geology and biology to help during interplanetary explorations.